kiraka42/EditorAutoCompletion/README.md

 TextMania is a toolkit in java used for include autocomplession like (T105) in your application.This is an example with an text editor :

 ![Capture 1](source/out.gif)

 # Generate a tree data structure
 At the very begining, we have to generate a tree binary file data stucture with the option "-c" and a txt file with words in your dictionnary.

+# comparison direct acess VS sequential access
+option -s will provide the sequential access file -> it will take 10 seconds to loads the entire tree without option by default we use random access, it takes 3 seconds to loads the same entire tree

 *** thanks to  FileChannel.MapMode.READ_ONLY the programm generate it very fast !